totient-labs/comet-docs/DEV_ENV.md

 - [Setting up `web3-gear` to use `truffle` with VeChain](#web3-gear)
 - [Setting up truffle to work with VeChain](#truffle)

+*Note: This guide assumes you are using MacOS with `homebrew` and `pip3` installed.
+We welcome any pull requests to expand this guide to other platforms*

 ### Overview of development stack
 ![VeChain Development Stack](https://user-images.githubusercontent.com/747165/49694457-54432c80-fb3f-11e8-81dc-1940c12f8891.png)